KP, Sindh chief ministers elected; Punjab, Balochistan to elect speakers, deputy speakers today

 "We will not cast votes for the speaker and deputy speaker," MPA Hassan Murtaza told DawnNewsTV today.
 "We are not participating [in the election] because of the N-League's attitude towards us," he added.

-The voting will be through secret ballot.
-CCTV cameras have been turned off inside the Assembly to preserve the secrecy of MPAs' votes.
+The voting was held through secret ballot.
+CCTV cameras were turned off inside the Assembly to preserve the secrecy of MPAs' votes.
 The lawmakers are not allowed to take their cellphones to the polling booth.

-The process has started after initial sloganeering, protests and counter-protests by the two main parties.
+Outgoing Speaker Punjab Assembly Rana Mohammad Iqbal cancelled the vote cast by PTI's Sadiqa Khan for violating the code of conduct.

+Sadiqa cast her vote after showing it to her fellows, prompting political opponents to rush to the speaker and demand that he cancel the vote.

 Balochistan